vim-scripts/riv.vim/README.rst

 Links
 ~~~~~

-Links are highlighted in syntax and highlighted with `cursor highlighting`_.
+You can jumping with links.

-And you can jumping with links.
+And it's highlighted with `Cursor Highlighting`_.

 * Actions: